|Activities and Athletics||Cancellations||Enrollment||Student Insurance|

 School Attendance Areas

 The Board of Education has established attendance boundaries for each elementary, middle school and high school.
-An attempt is made to adjust boundaries in order to provide the best pupil-teacher ratio and to make optimum use of district school facilities.
+Boundary adjustments are approved by the Board of Education to provide the best pupil-teacher ratio and to make optimum use of district school facilities.

 Students residing within the attendance area of a school shall attend that school.
 However, a student may be permitted to transfer outside of his or her attendance area only for exceptional circumstances and highly justifiable reasons.